As an Amazon Associate I earn from qualifying purchases.

 1. Put In The Proper Weight/Measurements When Listing

-When you’re listing a large item on eBay it’s absolutely crucial that you get the weight and measurements as accurate as possible.
+When you’re listing a large item on eBay it’s absolutely crucial that you get the weight and measurements as accurately as possible.
 If your package is on the edge of being oversize, even an inch in girth can result in you paying twice as much to ship it.

 If you mess up the weight and the buyer doesn’t pay enough, you’ll have to make up the difference out of pocket, eating into your profit margins.

 Whichever carrier you choose you should have a business account that you do not ship personal items on.
-This will make your accounting much easier at the end of they year as you’ll have to add the non-eBay shipped items into your expenses.
+This will make your accounting much easier at the end of the year as you’ll have to add the non-eBay shipped items into your expenses.